Girl name origins & meanings

 - Kennedy ancestral lands are found both in Ireland and in Scotland, where the family’s medieval ancestral seat is sited on the Ayrshire coast, facing the Irish Sea.

-Kennedy is the number sixty-sevent most popular girls name in the US, according to 2019 Social Security Administration data.
-It has been consistently popular, falling slightly from the top 60, which it had been in from 2014 to 2018.
+According to Social Security Administration data, Kennedy has been consistently popular, falling slightly from the top 60, which it had been in from 2014 to 2018.
+Never too unpopular, Kennedy ranked 139 in 2000, which is the most unpopular it has been in two decades.

 However, it is the 14th most popular name on FamilyEducation.com.